plasticityai/supersqlite/README.md

 Currently, this library only supports Python.
 There are no plans to port it to any other languages, but since SQLite has a native C implementation and has bindings in most languages, you can use the [export functions](#export-sqlite-resources) to load SuperSQLite's SQLite extensions in the SQLite bindings of other programming languages or link SuperSQLite's version of SQLite to a native binary.

 ## Contributing
 The main repository for this project can be found on [GitLab](https://gitlab.com/Plasticity/supersqlite).
 The [GitHub repository](https://github.com/plasticityai/supersqlite) is only a mirror.
-Pull requests for more tests, better error-checking, bug fixes, performance improvements, or documentation or adding additional utilties / functionalities are welcome on [GitLab](https://gitlab.com/Plasticity/supersqlite).
+Pull requests for more tests, better error-checking, bug fixes, performance improvements, or documentation or adding additional utilities / functionalities are welcome on [GitLab](https://gitlab.com/Plasticity/supersqlite).

 You can contact us at [opensource@plasticity.ai](mailto:opensource@plasticity.ai).